MORE CRIMINALS (ON THE STREET), LESS CRIME?

 Debating the virtues of a less punitive agenda

-By Julius (Jay) Wachtel.
+For Police Issues by Julius (Jay) Wachtel.
 During the early 1970s New York’s “Rockefeller laws” sought to quell rampant drug dealing and drug-related violence by imposing mandatory prison sentences on persons caught selling or possessing modest quantities of heroin, cocaine and other illegal drugs.
 In 2009 the state changed course.
 Many so-called “low-level” drug offenders – meaning possessors and dealers whose involvement was modest and who lacked a prior conviction for a violent crime – could escape incarceration by completing a course of treatment.
 Six years later the Vera Institute announced the outcome of a study that compared matched samples of offenders processed under both schemes.
 The results seemed encouraging.
 Fifty-four percent of those sentenced under the old, punitive Rockefeller laws were rearrested within two years of release or discharge, six percent for a violent offense.
 For those diverted to treatment under the new laws, the outcomes were thirty-six percent and three percent, respectively.

 New York isn’t alone.
 Last year we blogged about California’s Proposition 47, which reduced penalties from felonies to misdemeanors for grand theft, shoplifting, receiving stolen property, writing bad checks, and check forgery when losses were under $950.
 Possessing drugs also became a misdemeanor.
 A similar approach was adopted by the Feds.
 In 2014 the U.S. Sentencing Commission relaxed Federal drug sentencing guidelines, enabling as many as 6,000 inmates to seek immediate release, and up to 40,000 more in the not-so-distant future.